cashapp/zipline/README.md

 Both signing and verifying accept multiple keys to support key rotation.

-Zipline is designed to run code your organization's code when and where you want it.
+Zipline is designed to run your organization's code when and where you want it.
 It does not offer a sandbox or process-isolation and should not be used to execute untrusted code.